RyanKo-bluestamp/BSE_Template_Portfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cBd0G1ALIac?si=ypcBQgaD3GmWAqH7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+For my final milestone, I needed to display the serial monitor information on my OLED display.
+To do this, I first downloaded my model from Edge Impulse into my Arduino Library before opening its example accelerometer code.
+I was able to modify the example C++ code using an example as a reference.
+Throughout this process, I learned a lot about certain C++ variables and their functions as well as how they each contributed to the code.
+I also faced many setbacks along the way, such as forgetting to input semicolons after each line, which slowed down the overall process.
+Another annoyance I faced along the way was the long data compiling time, which slowed down the process tremendously.
+However after cracking the code for a couple of hours and troubleshooting both the software and hardware, I was able to make a working code that displayed my shoulder inputs onto the OLED display.

 # Second Milestone